ocurrent/current-bench/README.md

 # OCaml - Continuous benchmarks

 Prototype for running predictable, IO-bound benchmarks in an ocurrent pipeline.
 This is *work in progress*.
-If you want to be on the allowlist for running benchmarks for your repository, please contact @gs0510, ask around on [slack](https://example.com)<!--- FIXME: add real slack link if publishing it isn't an issue -->, or [open an issue](https://github.com/ocurrent/current-bench/issues/new).
+If you want to be on the allowlist for running benchmarks for your repository, please contact @ElectreAAS, @shakthimaan, or @punchagan, or [open an issue](https://github.com/ocurrent/current-bench/issues/new).

 If you're here just to enroll your repo to see nice graphs, you're in the right place, you can jump to the next section.
 If you want to run this project locally on a tuned machine, see [TUNING.md](TUNING.md).